whitepenny/truefitness/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 0.8.9.4 =
+* to clear cache of parent categories after clearing category cache [<a target="_blank" href="https://wordpress.org/support/topic/cache-of-mother-categories-not-auto-deleting/">Details</a>]
+* to fix PHP Notice:  Undefined variable: preg_match_rule in preload.php on line 418
+* to show cloudflare integration warning if it has not been added
+* to fix Preload visiting page urls without end slashes problem [<a target="_blank" href="https://wordpress.org/support/topic/preload-visiting-page-urls-without-end-slashes/">Details</a>]
+* <strong>[FEATURE]</strong> to add Buffer Callback Filter [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/buffer-callback-filter/">Details</a>]
+* to add application/x-font-opentype and application/x-font-truetype for browser caching
+* <strong>[FEATURE]</strong> Widget Cache is compatible with WPML Multilingual Plugin
+* to fix 403 forbidden error when the cdn-url is checking

+= 0.8.9.3 =
+* to exclude urls on preload
+* to add exclude rule for admin cookie as default
+* to prevent replace urls with cdn-url if the url has already been replaced with Jetpack
+* to fix replacing origin-url with cdn-url for data-product_variations attribute
+* to fix "Database Syntax Error" [<a target="_blank" href="https://wordpress.org/support/topic/database-syntax-error-2/">Details</a>]
+* refactoring of read_file()

+= 0.8.9.2 =
+* to clear cache of author page after update/insert post
+* to fix PHP Notice: Undefined offset: -1 in  wp-fastest-cache/inc/js-utilities.php  on line 47.
+* to fix PHP Fatal error: Function name must be a string in /public_html/wp-content/plugins/wp-fastest-cache/inc/preload.php on line 316
+* to support MultiSite (Beta) [<a target="_blank" href="https://www.wpfastestcache.com/blog/multi-site/">Details</a>]
+* to enable gzip for x-font/ttf
+* to prevent replace urls with cdn-url if the url has already been replaced with cdn.shortpixel.ai

+= 0.8.9.1 =
+* to disable webp image extension if cloudflare subscription is free
+* to fix cache deletion security issue of WP-PostRatings (CVE-2019-6726 by Sebastian Neef)
+* to add do_action("wpfc_is_cacheable_action") the plugins to be able to detect that a page has been cached or not
+* <strong>[FEATURE]</strong> exclude woocommerce_items_in_cart cookie [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/woocommerce-settings/#cart-widget">Details</a>]

+= 0.8.9.0 =
+* to replace lazy load blank.gif with cdn-url
+* to exclude wishlist url of YITH WooCommerce Wishlist
+* refactoring of is_amp()
+* to add webm extension for cdn
+* refactoring of current_url()

+= 0.8.8.9 =
+* to fix url with replacing cdn-url on data-product_variations attribute
+* to increase browser cache time from 3 months to 4 months
+* to fix bug on language dropdown [<a target="_blank" href="https://wordpress.org/support/topic/bug-with-language-setting/">Details</a>]
+* to increase the value of Cloudflare Browser Cache Expiration to 6 months
+* to exclude Twitterbot user-agent
+* to fix PHP Warning: file_exists(): open_basedir restriction in effect

 = 0.8.8.8 =
 * to move "cache timeout" to under "delete cache" tab [<a target="_blank" href="https://www.wpfastestcache.com/features/cache-timeout-page/">Details</a>]